Charan8420/Investigating_Netlix_Movies/README.md

 # Investigating_Netlix_Movies
-This is an analysis on whether Netflix movies are getting shorter every year.
+In this project, we are determining whether Netflix movies are getting shorter every year by manipulating and visualizing movie data.

 # Libraries used :-
 - Pandas